The Humane Society of the North Bay (HSNB) is a non-profit organization that:

 How can I help?

-- If you can’t adopt right now, consider becoming a temporary foster family and give a dog, cat or
+- If you can’t adopt right now, consider becoming a temporary foster family while we wait for a kennel to open up.

 How can I donate to HSNB?

 - Consider one-time or regular monthly tax-deductible donations to HSNB.
 Our website has details on how to donate.
 Or you can write a check and send it to HSNB (1121 Sonoma Blvd., Vallejo, CA 94590, with the envelope marked to the attention of “Executive Director”).

 - Remembering HSNB in your estate planning will make a lasting donation that will help improve the lives of animals for many years to come.

 - Attend one of our fundraisers throughout the year – meet fellow animal lovers and help us raise money to help more animals.

 - Love helping the underdog?
 Donate to our Second Chance fund for “special needs” pets.